openfoodfacts/openfoodfacts-server/docs/explanations/packaging-data.md

 ### How the the resulting packagings data structure is created

+#### Extract attributes that relate to different packaging components

-The values for each input field ("packaging" tag field and "packaging_text_[language code]" packaging information text field) are analyzed to recognize packaging components and their attributes.
+The values for each input field ("packaging" tag field and "packaging_text_[language code]" packaging information text field) are analyzed[^parse_packaging_from_text_phrase] to recognize packaging components and their attributes.

+[^parse_packaging_from_text_phrase]: parse_packaging_from_text_phrase() function in [/lib/ProductOpener/Packagings.pm](https://github.com/openfoodfacts/openfoodfacts-server/blob/main/lib/ProductOpener/Packaging.pm)

 For instance, if the "packaging" field contains "Plastic bottle, box, cardboard", we will use the packaging shapes, materials and recycling taxonomies to create a list of 3 packaging components: {shape:"en:bottle", material:"en:plastic"}, {shape:"en:box"}, {material:"en:cardboard"}.

 And if the "packaging_text_en" field contains "PET bottle to recycle, box to reuse", we will create 2 more packaging components: {shape:"en:bottle", material:"en:pet-polyethylene-terephthalate", recycling:"en:recycle"}, {shape:"box", recycling:"reuse"}.

+#### Merge packaging components

 The 3 + 2 = 5 resulting packaging components are then added one by one in the packagings structure.
-When their attributes are compatible, the packaging units are merged.
+When their attributes are compatible, the packaging units are merged[^analyze_and_combine_packaging_data].
 For instance {shape:"en:box"} and {material:"en:cardboard"} have non conflicting attributes, so they are merged into {shape:"en:box", material:"en:cardboard"}.
 Note that it is possible that this is a mistake, and that the "box" and "cardboard" tags concern in fact different components.

+[^analyze_and_combine_packaging_data]: analyze_and_combine_packaging_data() function in [/lib/ProductOpener/Packagings.pm](https://github.com/openfoodfacts/openfoodfacts-server/blob/main/lib/ProductOpener/Packaging.pm)

 Similarly, as "en:plastic" is a parent of "en:pet-polyethylene-terephthalate" in the packaging_materials taxonomy, we can merge {shape:"en:bottle", material:"en:plastic"} with {shape:"en:bottle", material:"en:pet-polyethylene-terephthalate", recycling:"en:recycle"} into {shape:"en:bottle", material:"en:pet-polyethylene-terephthalate", recycling:"en:recycle"}.